lee-zhg/base-image-twas/README.md

-# Create your custom Base Java Container Image from Open Liberty
+# Create your custom Base Java Container Image from Traditional WebSphere Container

-In this sample repo, you will create your custom base Java container image from `Open Liberty` container image `openliberty/open-liberty:kernel-slim-java8-openj9-ubi` in a OpenShift cluster running in IBM Cloud environment.
+In this sample repo, you will create your custom base Java container image from traditional `WebSphere` container image `ibmcom/websphere-traditional:latest-ubi` in a OpenShift cluster running in IBM Cloud environment.

-This custom base Java container image provides a uniformed starting point for deploying Java applications running on [Open Liberty](https://openliberty.io/) in your organization.
+This custom base Java container image provides a uniformed starting point for deploying Java applications running in traditional `WebSphere` container in your organization.

 You are going to create your base image via a tekton pipeline deployed in OpenShift cluster.
 The pipeline helps you create the base image through a series of tasks.

 - setup
+- dockerfile-lint
 - build
+- deploy-4-health-check
+- health-check
 - tag-release
 - img-release
 - img-scan